WildcatReport - Cats let one slip away

 Northwestern jumped on Purdue early and took a 14-0 lead in the first quarter.
 The Wildcats lost the lead in the third quarter but got it back in the fourth before Dellinger knocked them out for good.

 The Wildcats’ losing streak is the longest since a seven-game slide in 2013.
-They are still looking for their first Big Ten win in November and have yet to beat a Power Five opponent in eight tries.
+They are still looking for their first Big Ten win of the season, in November, and have yet to beat a Power Five opponent in eight tries.
 The loss also snapped a five-game winning streak over Purdue.

 The defense couldn’t get the stop they needed: Charlie Kuhbander clanged a 32-yard field goal attempt off the left upright with 2:30 left that would have extended Northwestern’s lead to 25-21.
 So instead of a touchdown, all the Boilers needed was a field goal to win it.